Prime3Hive/Investment/README.md

 2. Deploy the `dist` folder to your hosting provider

 3. Set up environment variables on your hosting platform

+### Backend
+1. Deploy to your preferred hosting service (Heroku, DigitalOcean, etc.)
+2. Set up environment variables
+3. Ensure MongoDB is accessible from your hosting environment

 ## Contributing